FrkYldrm1/MQTT-Smart-Security/ReadMe.md

 ## Objective

 Security is the main need for humanity since we exist.
 We build castles, homes, and fences to be more secure.
 The advancements in technology and our civilization brought new dangers that we face in daily life.
 For example gas leak.
 If we look back five hundred years ago humanity didn't have such a danger.
 The high buildings that we build now should be more secure against earthquakes.
 The main objective for me to pick this project is; to improve security with technology, against incidents that we cannot control.
 For example natural disasters like earthquakes or gas leaks.
 In today's world, we can minimize the deaths caused by this kind of incident.
-The sensors and the internet that we use can detect danger and inform people with notifications or information that is provided via security system and help us to satisfy our need to feel safe.
+The sensors and the internet that we use can detect danger and inform people with notifications or information that is provided via security systems and help us to satisfy our need to feel safe.

 Circuit 1 of the MQTT Smart security system has an ultrasonic distance sensor.
 These sensors can be found in automobile self-parking technology or in robotics.
 It measures the distance by using ultrasonic waves.
 This sensor is used to detect people or animals who enter the room.
 The system is installed on the doors.
 It uses MQTT to send notifications to your phone.
 It also sets the alarm and starts to light a red LED.
 The alarm can be controlled via phone.

 Circuit 2 is more complex than the first circuit.
 Circuit 2 consists of four different sensors.
 There are also three LEDs.
 All four sensors use MQTT to send notifications to your phone.

 **Flame Sensor**
 The flame sensor measures the intensity or heat to detect the fire.
 When the sensor detects the fire, it sends a notification to the phone.
 When the fire is under control you can reset the sensor via phone.